RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Methods

 \section{Methods}

 \head{Evaluation setup} Table~\ref{tab:systemparameters} provides our system details.
-We evaluate \mech using: (1) AMD Mi50 GPU~\cite{mi50} (\mechfp) \gssss{using floating-point precision computation}, and (2) Versal ACAP VC2802~\cite{aiemlvc2802}, a cutting-edge spatial vector computing system from AMD-Xilinx (\mechmp) \gssss{using mixed-precision computation}.
+We evaluate \mech using: (1) AMD MI210 GPU~\cite{mi210} (\mechfp) \gssss{using floating-point precision computation}, and (2) Versal ACAP VC2802~\cite{aiemlvc2802}, a cutting-edge spatial vector computing system from AMD-Xilinx (\mechmp) \gssss{using mixed-precision computation}.
 The Versal ACAP VC2802 features Versal AI Engine ML (AIE-ML)~\cite{aiemlvc2802} with 304 cores.
-The AIE-ML vector datapath implements two-dimensional single instruction, multiple data (SIMD)~\cite{illiac_simd_1968} operations using precisions ranging from int4$\times$int8 to int16$\times$int16 operands that can execute 512 to 64 multiply-accumulate operations (MACs) per cycle, respectively. \gont{With its many different datatype precision options, AIE-ML acts as a suitable platform to demonstrate the benefits of a mixed precision basecaller.} We train all the basecallers \hy{(\cc, \gpf, \bon, \sac, and \dor)} using the same MI50 GPU. \gssss{We use ONNX (Open Neural Network Exchange)~\cite{onnx} representation to evaluate the performance on AIE-ML by calculating bit operations (BOPs)~\cite{baskin2021uniq}, which measures the number of bitwise operations in a given network, take into account the total number of supported operations per datatype on AIE-ML.} \gont{To have a faithful comparison with other basecallers, we scale down the performance results of AIE-ML by a factor of 1.3$\times$ to match the MI50 performance.}\footnote{\gont{The peak floating-point performance of AIE-ML and MI50 is $\sim$17 TOPS and $\sim$13.3 TOPS, respectively.}}
+The AIE-ML vector datapath implements two-dimensional single instruction, multiple data (SIMD)~\cite{illiac_simd_1968} operations using precisions ranging from int4$\times$int8 to int16$\times$int16 operands that can execute 512 to 64 multiply-accumulate operations (MACs) per cycle, respectively. \gont{With its many different datatype precision options, AIE-ML acts as a suitable platform to demonstrate the benefits of a mixed precision basecaller.} We train all the basecallers \hy{(\cc, \gpf, \bon, \sac, and \dor)} using the same MI50 GPU. \gssss{We use ONNX (Open Neural Network Exchange)~\cite{onnx} representation to evaluate the performance on AIE-ML by calculating bit operations (BOPs)~\cite{baskin2021uniq}, which measures the number of bitwise operations in a given network, take into account the total number of supported operations per datatype on AIE-ML.}